Discover the cost of building a home in Florida, including materials, labor, and permits. Get a breakdown of expenses to plan your budget.

 See related: Average Homeowners Insurance in Tampa, Florida

 Selling your home to finance your new build can mean a year of unwanted housing costs.
 Choose to wait, and your hard-earned home equity won’t help fund your build.
-Both approaches have their tradeoffs, only our Tampa sell-and-stay transaction affords you the convenience of each.
+Both approaches have their tradeoffs, only our Tampa sell and stay transaction affords you the convenience of each.

 Want to learn more?
-Connect with one of our trusted representatives today to see how freeing up your home equity while remaining under the same roof can make a world of difference to your home-building (or home-buying) journey.
+Connect with one of our representatives today to see how freeing up your home equity while remaining under the same roof can make a world of difference to your home-building (or home-buying) journey.

 Sources: